LorenzoPegorari/GSoC25-report/logs.md

     - Week 1:
         - *06/02 Mon*: Prepared 2 PRs that I will do after I can test them on Windows 11.
 Kept trying to build arbalest on Windows 11
         - *06/03 Tue*: Worked on fixing how arbalest themes appear on Linux.
 Kept trying to build arbalest on Windows 11
         - *06/04 Wed*: Finally built arbalest on Windows 11!
-Tested on Windows 11 the PR focues on restoring the "standard Qt" look for the title/menu bar
+Opened [this PR](https://github.com/BRL-CAD/arbalest/pull/59).
+Tested on Windows 11 the [PR](https://github.com/BRL-CAD/arbalest/pull/60) focused on restoring the "standard Qt" look for the title/menu bar
+        - *06/05 Thu*: Worked on fixing how arbalest themes appear on Linux.
+Opened [this PR](https://github.com/BRL-CAD/arbalest/pull/60)
     - Week 2:
         - ...
     - Week 3: